-WordPress web design on 99Designs starts at about $800.
-For us to then code this into a theme it can take 1-4 weeks depending on the complexity of the design.
+WordPress Web Design on 99Designs.com starts at about $800.
+For us to then code that design into a theme it can take 1-4 weeks depending on the complexity of the layout.
 You can see our developer rates on the Website Development page.

-In some cases, it makes sense to skip the design process.
-Usually for budget reasons or the website design isn’t required to be as individual.
-In this case, you can use example websites to indicate how it should look.
-It’s a good idea to look at businesses in the same industry perhaps in a different location.
+In some cases, it makes sense to skip the design process altogether.
+Usually this is done for budgetary reasons or simply because the website design doesn’t require overly customized features to satisfy it’s roll .
+In this case, you can use example or template websites to indicate how it should look and feel.
+It’s a good idea to look at businesses in the same industry that are trying to accomplish similar goals.
 Make a list of links as you browse the web in general.
-What we are looking for is a website that looks like the one we are going to build.
+What we are looking for is a website that looks and functions like the one we are going to build.

-We can change the colours, fonts and content easily but we want something we can replicate to save time in going back and forth.
-If different websites portray how different sections of how your site should look then we can mash them together in the final design.
-However, it’s still good to have a single website example that reflects the overall feel that we can then drop the other sections into.
-That way the design doesn’t end up confused.
+We can change the colors, fonts, and content easily enough, but we want something we can replicate to save time and money when budgets are a factor.
+If different websites portray how different sections of how your site should look ,then we can mash them together in the final design.
+However, it’s still good to have a single website example that reflects the overall feel so that Willing Web can then drop the other sections in without cluttering the User experience.

-Also, consider your logo.
-If your logo is large or square, have a look at designs with a similar shaped logo.
+If you haven’t already done so make sure to give your logo some consideration as well.
+If your logo is large or square, have a look at designs with a similarly shaped logo.
 Logos with a similar height as width are often better centered on the page or above a left column main navigation.
 We don’t want a design where the name and branding don’t flow through the site.
-Website for the logo or a logo for the website.

-When we can see your vision through example we can build it into a theme.
+When we can see your vision through your provided examples, we can then easily build it into a theme.
 It can take 1-4 weeks depending on the complexity of the design.
-We may recommend an existing theme that could be used to cut corners but this will limit the ability to make design tweaks easily or add custom functionality.
+We may end up recommending an existing theme that could be used to cut corners but this will limit the ability to make design tweaks easily or add custom functionality.
 You can get an idea of cost from our developer rates on the Website Development page.

-The goto marketplace for themes seems to be Themeforest.
+A great marketplace to discover WordPress themes includes Themeforest.
 There are definitely some great works of art available.

-Here are some tips when selecting a theme for your needs:
+Here are some tips to keep in mind when selecting a theme: